 \begin{exam} Consider the network in the middle of Figure~\ref{fig_1and2} and any smooth function $f:\, \R^3 \to \R$.
 Coupled cell systems associated with this network are of the form

 $\Diamond$ \end{exam}

-Given two networks, the set of coupled cell systems associated to them can coincide, up to renumbering cells.
+Given two networks, the set of coupled cell systems associated to them can coincide, up to renumbering of the cells.
 In this case, we say that those networks are {\it ODE-equivalent}.
-Moreover, this is an equivalence relation between networks and the equivalence classes of networks are called {\it ODE-classes}.
+This defines an equivalence relation between networks whose equivalence classes are called {\it ODE-classes}.
 Inside each ODE-class, the networks having a minimal number of inputs are called {\it minimal networks}.
 See Dias and Stewart~\cite{DS05} and Aguiar and Dias~\cite{AD07} for details.